mgrabbani/insight/README.md

    * *The length of the text is saved in len_before*
    * *Each character, ch, in the text having ord(ch) < 128 are kept and other discarded*
    * *Again the length of the text is assigned to len_after*
-   * *If the len_after is less than len_before, then a unicode counter is incremented.*
+   * *If the len_after is less than len_before, then a unicode counter is incremented*
-   * *Leading and trailing spaces, if any, are also removed.
+   * *Leading and trailing spaces, if any, are also removed*
-   * * 'created_at' is extracted from the dict
+   * *'created_at' is extracted from the dict*
-   * * text and time are saved
+   * *text and time are saved*

 ### Notes
-1. When the tweets.txt is read in python, I found that the format was in unicode The python 'ch in text' (checking if certain character is in a string) does not catch '\/' and '\\' but the when the text (after cleaing other characters) is written to a file '\/' and '\\' are written as simply '/' and '\'.
+1. When the tweets.txt is read in python, I found that the read lines were already in unicode.
+The python 'ch in text' (checking if certain character, ch, is in a string, text) does not catch '\/' and '\\', but the when the text (after cleaing other characters) is written to a file, '\/' and '\\' are written as simply '/' and '\'.
 2. ord(ch) < 33 did not seem to affect the extracted test, but his could easily be acommodated in the code.

 ## Feature 2: Calculate the average degree